sbacky/ProcessEngagementLetters.com/README.md

 ### csrf

-The serveer will send this type of event to communicate with the frontend a csrf token.
+The server will send this type of event to communicate with the frontend a csrf token.

 ```python
 {